 - If your ex-partner has your power of attorney, ensure it is revoked, and have a new one drafted.

 - Consider whether your nominated death beneficiary for your superannuation entitlements is appropriate.

 - Photocopy all of your and your ex’s financial documents and put them in a secure location (this should not be at your home or in your motor vehicle).

-- Look at your Will and consider if it is still what is appropriate and if you do not have a Will have one drafted.
+- Look at your will and consider if it is still what is appropriate.

 - If you have children, contact the Child Support Agency and find out how much is to be paid or is payable for child support and what impact that will have on any pension.

-- If there has been family violence in the relationship you may need to seek a Restraining Order.
+- If there has been family violence in the relationship you may need to seek an Apprehended Violence Order (AVO).

-- Start a diary which keeps track of time your partner has with the children and any adverse behaviour he/she displays.
+- Start a diary which keeps track of time your partner has with the children and any adverse behaviour they display.

 There are many legal considerations that arise following a relationship breakdown.
 If you need more information, or if someone you know needs help, please contact Etheringtons Solicitors to speak to one of our experienced solicitors on (02) 9963 9800 or contact us via our form here.